Darwin International Airport: 21st century

-COVID-19 Pandemic

-During March 2020, Qantas operated non-stop flights between Darwin and London Heathrow.
-Normally routing from London to Sydney via Singapore on an Airbus A380, flights QF1 and QF2 instead made a technical stop in Darwin due to air travel restrictions imposed in response to the COVID-19 pandemic.
-The Northern Territory's own border restrictions forced passengers to remain on-board during refuelling in Darwin, before an onward journey to either London or Sydney.

 In October 2021, Qantas confirmed that it would operate its flagship direct route from Australia to London via Darwin, with the Northern Territory city in place of their Perth hub until June 2022.

-Today
+Facilities

 Darwin Airport offers scheduled flights to regional destinations in the Northern Territory, domestically throughout Australia and in Southeast Asia.
 Domestic and international services operate from a single terminal.
 Civilian operations are concentrated on the northern side of the airfield, where the main terminal building is located.
 Regional airline Airnorth has its head office and maintenance facilities on the airport property and Bristow Helicopters also maintain a base of operations to supporting the resources industry.
 There are two general aviation aprons north of the main terminal building.

 The area south of runway 11/29 and adjacent to the Stuart Highway is occupied by RAAF Base Darwin and Darwin Aviation Museum.
 It is used predominately for military operations.

 Darwin airport electricity needs are partially met by two photovoltaic solar arrays.
-Stage 1 covers six hectares near the eastern end of the main runway and generates up to 4.0MW of electricity, opened on 5 August 2016.
+Stage 1 covers six hectares near the eastern end of the main runway, generates up to 4.0MW of electricity, and opened on 5 August 2016.
 At the time of construction it was described as the largest airside photovoltaic system in the world.
-Stage 2 provides a further 1.5 MW opened in December 2016 near the general aviation apron on the western side of the airport.
+Stage 2 provides a further 1.5 MW, and opened in December 2016 near the general aviation apron on the western side of the airport.